davidmegginson/ckancrawler/README.md

-# Python library for crawling datasets on the Humanitarian Data Exchange (HDX)
+# Python library for iterating through CKAN packages

+This package allows you to iterator through CKAN packages/datasets Pythonically, with minimal code.

 ## Requirements